 The mission was originally implemented to give mobility back to disabled veterans and/or their spouses, by installing wheelchair ramps to help them access their homes with ease.
 We now are broadening our search to help any family with a need for a ramp that has exhausted all other resources for consideration of the installation of a ramp.

-The process starts with an eligible candidate that is in need of a ramp, being identified through an application process and a possible personal interview by the CEO.
-In order to be eligible for the ramp, the veteran or spouse has to have exhausted every means of government support and been rejected by other agencies including their medical insurances.
+The process starts with an eligible candidate that is in need of a ramp, being identified through an application process and a possible personal discussion with the CEO.
+In order to be eligible for the ramp, the recipient has to have exhausted every means of government support and been rejected by other agencies including their medical insurances.

 Once need and credibility has been established through Operation Ramp It Up’s board, the process to secure funding begins.
 The primary source of funding in the past has been The UPS Foundation along with additional funding by other companies and private donors.